Volunteer with Elephants

 Guide to Volunteering with Elephants

 Play a vital role in protecting and caring for elephants and helping them have a better future.
-Our website includes lots of useful information on working with elephants and also details on how to apply.
-We connect you to recommend wildlife sanctuaries around the world which accept international participants all year round.
+Our website connects you to recommended wildlife sanctuaries and projects all around the world.
 You could help hands on actually washing and feeding elephants or contribute in other ways for example creating and running educational and conservation initiatives.

 Not only are we passionate about helping elephants, we are very keen on making sure you have a good time whilst supporting ethical sanctuaries and we have a number of ways of making sure that happens.
 We help various non profit organisations recruit volunteers from around the world and we want more people to take the opportunity to join projects and have the experience of a lifetime.
 There are structured programs available year round where you can volunteer with elephants, we also provide information on free and paid positions.